C4Coin/api-regulation-a-plus-crowdsale/README.md

 * The `login` feature will return a time-limited JOSE token containing encrypted user credentials.
 * all subsequent activities requiring user authentication will extract this token from the `authorization` header.
 * if the token expires a new one can be generated to replace it.
-From that point the

 ### API Routes _incomplete_

 #### `GET /ping`